 You can learn more about creating forms in this article.

-Imagine a stack of documents lying on your desk, a multitude of binders stacked on shelves, tons of documents organized in an archive.
+Imagine a stack of documents lying on your desk, a multitude of binders stacked on shelves, and tons of documents organized in an archive.
 Surely you can guess how much work it costs to keep everything in order.
 We can compare the lists in Navigator365 precisely to these shelves and binders.

 You can learn more about creating lists in this article.